Defective4/ngrok-minecraft-scanner/README.md

  -l               Fall back to legacy server list ping, in case the first attempt fails.
                     Makes the scan take more time.
  -y               Assume "yes" to all questions.
- -f=<file>        Target while, where discovered servers will be saved.
+ -f=<file>        Target file, where discovered servers will be saved.
                     This option won't suppress standard output -p=<pvn>         Protocol version number used for standard ping.
                     Usually you can just leave it at default (754).